 2024 | Lizeng Gao, Hui Wei, Shaojun Dong, and Xiyun Yan

-Nanozymes are a new generation of artificial enzymes that utilize nanomaterials for biological catalysis.
-Discovered in 2007 by Yan and colleagues, who found that ferromagnetic nanoparticles exhibited peroxidase-like activity, nanozymes have since gained significant attention due to their high activity, stability, tunability, multifunctionality, and low cost for scale-up.
-Over the past 16 years, nanozymes have evolved into an interdisciplinary field, with over 420 laboratories from 42 countries reporting more than 1200 types of nanozymes and publishing over 10,000 papers.
-Nanozymes have shown comparable or better catalytic performance compared to natural enzymes and have potential applications in functional nanomaterials, biomedicine, new energy, green synthesis, and environmental treatment.
+Nanozymes are a new generation of artificial enzymes that enable biological catalysis using nanomaterials.
+In 2007, Yan and colleagues discovered that ferromagnetic nanoparticles exhibited peroxidase-like activity, laying the foundation for nanozymes.
+In 2013, Wei and Wang introduced the term "nanozymes" to describe nanomaterials with enzyme-like properties.
+Nanozymes are attractive due to their high activity, stability, tunability, multifunctionality, and low cost.
+Over the past 16 years, nanozymes have become an interdisciplinary field, with over 420 laboratories from 42 countries reporting more than 1200 types of nanozymes and publishing over 10,000 papers.
+Nanozymes can now be rationally designed, showing comparable or better performance than natural enzymes.
+They have potential applications in functional nanomaterials, biomedicine, new energy, green synthesis, and environmental treatment.
+Nanozymes were selected as one of the Top Ten Emerging Technologies in Chemistry by IUPAC in 2022.